mmb-irb/MDDB-workflow/README.md

 [![Read the Docs (version)](https://img.shields.io/readthedocs/mddb-workflow/latest)](https://mddb-workflow.readthedocs.io/en/latest/)
 [![Coverage)](https://raw.githubusercontent.com/mmb-irb/MDDB-workflow/refs/heads/gh-pages/coverage/coveragebadge.svg)](https://mmb-irb.github.io/MDDB-workflow/coverage/)

-The aim for this tools is to process raw MD data and obtain standard structure and trajectory files.
-These files next to some additional author inputs are analyzed.
-Both standard files and analysis results are to be uploaded to the database using the [loader](https://github.com/mmb-irb/MDDB-loader).
-After that, results can be visualized on the [MDposit](https://mdposit.mddbr.eu/) client.
+The **MDDB Workflow** is a tool that standardizes, validates, and analyzes molecular dynamics projects by converting raw simulation outputs into normalized structure and trajectory files and running automated QA and analysis pipelines.
+Results and metadata are packaged for ingestion into the MDDB via the [loader](https://github.com/mmb-irb/MDDB-loader), making them immediately viewable in the [MDposit client](https://mdposit.mddbr.eu/).
+The workflow is designed to run reproducibly on a laptop, in containers, or on HPC systems, supporting multiple input formats, automated checks, and flexible deployment.

 ## Installation